-In her Washington State Patrol interview transcript, Sarah Boggs told the story of how she first brought allegations against Matt Padgett to HR Jesse Smith.
+In her Washington State Patrol interview transcript, Sarah Boggs told the story of how she first brought allegations against Matt Padgett to HR Director Jesse Smith (J. Smith was since fired for misconduct).
 When State Internal Affairs questioned her about the written complaint submitted to WSP, Sarah said that the paper did not reflect her original claim.

 As she told the investigator, to her chagrin, the Shoalwater Bay administration had manipulated her grievance, dividing and changing the direction of the complaint into two separate categories, and then shelving altogether her original charges.